 State law requires that every lead agency have defined rules or guidelines to implement the California Environmental Quality Act (CEQA).

-This manual therefore, is the Local Agency Formation Commission (LAFCO) "Rules and Regulations to Implement CEQA".
-These regulations shall be applicable to all Agencies that have responsibilities under CEQA as either a "Lead Agency" or a "Responsible Agency".
+This manual therefore, is the Imperial Local Agency Formation Commission (LAFCO) "Rules and Regulations to Implement CEQA".
+These regulations shall be applicable to all projects.